TriumphLLC/Blend4Web/deploy/doc/en/_sources/logic_editor.txt

     An array that consists of the output parameters serves as the second argument of the callback function.

 *Param <param_number>*
     Specifies one of the variables that will be used as an output parameter.
-By default, ``R1`` varaible is used.
+By default, ``R1`` variable is used.

 Animation
 =========